Your Guide to Halloween Events in U.S. Theme Parks (2021)

-Knott’s Scary Farm at Knott’s Berry Farm is the oldest Halloween theme park attraction in the United States.
-It opened in Buena Park, California in 1973.
+Knott’s Scary Farm at Knott’s Berry Farm opened in Buena Park, California near Anaheim, in 1973 — and today is believed to be the oldest Halloween theme park attraction in the United States.

-If some of the other theme parks on this list seem a little far afield, keep an eye out for Howl-o-ween festivities at 17 Great Wolf Lodge indoor water parks throughout the United States.
-Each water park offers a variety of family-friendly activities, including a costume parade, trick-or-treating, dance parties, and story time.
+If some of the other theme parks on this list seem a little far afield, keep an eye out for Howl-o-Ween festivities at Great Wolf Lodge indoor water parks throughout the United States and Canada.
+Each water park offers various family-friendly activities suitable for children and adults, including Halloween-themed yoga classes, arts and crafts, trick-or-treating, dance parties and story time.

-TIP: Visitors are encouraged to dress up in costume for the Howl-o-ween costume parade, trick-or-treating, and other activities.
+TIP: Visitors are encouraged to dress up in costume for the Howl-o-Ween activities.

 Best for: Because it involves some violence, gore and blood, Howl-o-Scream is geared toward adults 18 and older.

-Most of the haunted attractions on this list are generally appropriate for teenagers and up — but not the Howl-o-Scream at Busch Garden Tampa, celebrating 20 years of frights in 2019.
+Most of the haunted attractions on this list are generally appropriate for teenagers and up — but not the Howl-o-Scream at Busch Garden Tampa.

 Best for: Both Disney attractions are appropriate for all ages.

-Each year, Disney’s theme parks in California and Florida get in on the seasonal fun with family-friendly attractions starring some of the studio’s most beloved characters.
+Each year, Disney’s theme parks in California and Florida get in on the seasonal fun with family-friendly attractions that are appropriate for all ages and star some of the studio’s most beloved characters.